 When the plane hit the Pentagon, Rumsfeld emerges from his office and sets off, without a word to anyone, without telling any of his command staff where he was going, to have a look.
 They wander through the building, and eventually they find the place, you know, the crash site.
 He does help push one gurney, one stretcher, across the grass for a minute or so.
 And then it dawns on him that, you know, maybe he’s in the wrong place.
-Meanwhile, the radio, the guard’s radio, is erupting with messages saying, "Where’s the secretary?
-Where’s Mr. Rumsfeld?" because, you know, he was the Secretary of Defense.
+Meanwhile, the radio, the guard’s radio, is erupting with messages saying, “Where’s the secretary?
+Where’s Mr. Rumsfeld?” because, you know, he was the secretary of defense.
 The country was under attack.
 He actually had a job to do.
 But, of course, they couldn’t go back, get back, because those frequencies were jammed, to say, well, he’s here.
-So during these — for twenty minutes, he was completely out of touch.
+So during these — for 20 minutes, he was completely out of touch.

 Meanwhile, Cheney, in his bunker under the White House, was busily ordering passenger planes to be shot down all over the place.
-So, I mean, he contributed materially to the whole dysfunctional reaction to the attacks, and then finally wandered back, got to his command post, actually only fifty minutes after the plane had had hit the Pentagon, and finally began issuing what turned out to be totally irrelevant orders.
+So, I mean, he contributed materially to the whole dysfunctional reaction to the attacks, and then finally wandered back, got to his command post, actually only 50 minutes after the plane had had hit the Pentagon, and finally began issuing what turned out to be totally irrelevant orders.
 So really, I’d say, it was rather a typical day for Rumsfeld.
 He was in the wrong place.
 You know, he didn’t do his duty and concerned himself with irrelevant matters.